King's Ely: Kidnapping

-Abolition and later Reintroduction of Rugby Union
+Abolition and later reintroduction of Rugby Union

 In June 2002, the Principal Richard Youdale aroused media interest and criticism with an announcement that the school would be phasing out rugby which had been introduced in the place of football in the early 1950s.
 Youdale cited, among other reasons, the increasing popularity of football.
 The school reinstated rugby in 2005.

-Saturday school
+Saturday School

-In line with other public schools, children in year groups up to Year 5 (age 9) do not have Saturday school.
-Year 5 and 6 children have optional activities.
-Pupils in Years 7 to 11 have compulsory Saturday school while there are activities for the boarding community.
-However, this policy is due to be changed in the academic year starting September 2015, with lessons previously held on a Saturday being moved to the regular working week, while Saturday morning will be left free for non-academic, non-compulsory activities.

-Renaming and Re-Branding

-In March 2012 the school changed its name from 'The King's School' to 'King's Ely' so as to distinguish the school from the six other King's Schools established or renamed by King Henry VIII in 1541.
+In 2015 the school scrapped Saturday School, instead lengthening the regular working week, and leaving Saturday morning free for non-academic, non-compulsory activities.